EXxZAM/100DaysOfCode/#Day_6/README.md

-# # Day 5
+# # Day 6
 📝
-Day 5 of the 100 Day of code challange
+Day 6 of the 100 Day of code challange

-In day 5 i made a Instagram tool GUI using python!
+In day 6 i made a Chat bot GUI using python!